Hoohaha/Auana-P/README.md

 ##Demo User's Guide
 -----
-    1> Auana_Demo
+1> Auana_Demo<br>
 This is a Demo for showing how to recognize the data from MIC.
-You can double click the "Auana_Demo.py" to run.
+You can double click the "Auana_Demo.py" to run.<br>
 And then you can play a song and press "Enter" to make the demo to processing.

-    2> Broken_Frame_Demo
+2> Broken_Frame_Demo<br>
 Drag the sample into "BrokenFrameDemo.py".

-##Simple Principle
+##Simple Theory
 -----
 ![1](doc/Slide2.PNG)
 ![2](doc/Slide2.PNG)